chrkav/yppc.database/pages/requiredcast.md

 cloud-fields: required_cast
 ---

-## Browse Locations
+## Browse Required Cast

-Use this word cloud visualization to browse the number of roles available in the play.
+Browse the number of roles available in the play.
-Word size is determined by frequency and all words link to a corresponding collection search.